 - Download flyer here

-- Visceral Mind 2017 - applications now invited!
+- Applications for Visceral Mind 2017 are now closed

 - Places will be confirmed : TBC

 - Payment will be requested once applications have been accepted

 - Register your email here for priority email notifications

 A hands-on course in the neuroanatomy of cognition, Bangor University Wales, UK,